RuleBasedIntegration/RuleBasedIntegration.github.io/integrationRules.md

 # Symbolic Integration Rules

 Rubi systematically applies precisely defined rules to efficiently integrate large classes of mathematical expressions.
-The integration rules, expressed in both human and machine-readable form, are available for viewing as PDF files and for downloading as Mathematica notebook files.
-The links below to these source files are organized into categories based on the form of the integrands handled by each file.
+The integration rules in the Rubi source files are expressed in both human and machine-readable form.
+These files are available for viewing as PDF files and for downloading as Mathematica notebook files.
+The [Rubi Software License](https://github.com/RuleBasedIntegration/RuleBasedIntegration.github.io/blob/master/Rubi%20License.md) grants permission to use the mathematical knowledge in these copyrighted files free of charge.

 The integration rules are sequentially assigned a rule number as they are loaded into Rubi.
 Shown below is the range of numbers of the rules defined in each source file.
 The <a href="PdfRuleFiles/Rubi 4.16.1 Integration Rule Index.pdf">Integration Rule Index</a> also lists the range of rule numbers in each file, but arranged in numerical order.
 To download the rule index as a Mathematica notebook file, click on <a href="NotebookRuleFiles/Rubi 4.16.1 Integration Rule Index.nb">Integration Rule Index File</a>.